Skip to main content

 • SMO 3: International Standards on Auditing

-Auditing standards in the Philippines are adopted under the authority of the Professional Regulatory Board of Accountancy through the Auditing and Assurance Standards Council and are fully converged with the International Standards on Auditing.
+Auditing standards in the Philippines are adopted under the authority of the Professional Regulatory Board of Accountancy through the Auditing and Assurance Standards Council and are substantially converged with the International Standards on Auditing issued by the International Auditing and Assurance Standards Board.

-PICPA supports fulfillment of SMO 3 by providing ongoing training, technical guidance, and implementation support to its members on auditing standards, including new and revised International Standards on Auditing and related quality management standards.
-PICPA organizes seminars, workshops, and professional development activities to assist members in understanding and applying auditing standards in practice and supports dissemination of updates issued by the standard-setting bodies.
+The Philippine Institute of Certified Public Accountants (PICPA) supports fulfillment of SMO 3 by providing ongoing training, technical guidance, and implementation support to its members on auditing standards, including new and revised International Standards on Auditing and related quality management standards.
+PICPA organizes seminars, workshops, and continuing professional development activities to assist members in understanding and applying auditing standards in practice and supports dissemination of updates issued by the relevant standard-setting bodies.

 Current Status: Sustain